smx-smx/EzDotnet/README.md

 5. Besides `coreclr.dll`, we also need to copy:
 - The other native libraries used by Mono (`hostfxr`, `hostpolicy`, `System.Private.CoreLib`, etc.), which are part of the Runtime Pack
-- The compiled framework, which also includes Mono-specific Managed assemblies such as `System.Runtime` CMake performs all of this with a custom install script.
-You need to run `cmake --install` to invoke it.
+- The compiled framework, which also includes Mono-specific Managed assemblies such as `System.Runtime`

+CMake performs all of this with a custom install script, which you can invoke by running `cmake --install`.
-With all this done, the final structure of the `bin` folder should look like this (example for Windows):
+The final structure of the `bin` folder should then look like this (example for Windows):
 - `ezdotnet.exe`
 - `MonoHost_CoreClr.dll`
 - `coreclr.dll`